DRDO Rustom: Rustom-1

 The first flight of Rustom-I UAV took place on 16 November 2009 at the Taneja Aerospace Air Field near Hosur.
 The demonstration resulted in the prototype crashing to the ground.
 Stated by the DRDO, the taxiing and takeoff was exactly as planned.
 Due to misjudgment of altitude of the flight, the on-board engine was switched off through ground command which made the on-board thrust developed to go to zero.

 Despite the mishap, the state-owned Defence Research and Development Organisation stated: "The flight proved the functioning of a number of systems such as aerodynamics, redundant flight control, engine and datalink, which go a long way towards the development of a complex UAV."

 The second "maiden" flight took place on 15 Oct 2010.
 In this test flight, the UAV flew for 30 minutes at an altitude of 3000 ft.
 The test was conducted in Hosur.
 The Indian army was impressed with Rustom-1 and will use it as a MALE UAV.

 Rustom-1 made its 5th successful flight on morning of 12 November 2011, flying for 25 minutes at 2300 ft AGL at a speed 100 knots.
 It completed its 8th successful flight on 8 Dec 2011.
 It flew at an altitude of 6000 ft (max) and at a speed of 90 knots (max) during its 30 minutes flight near Hosur, claims DRDO.
 The highlight of the flight was that Rustom-1 was test flown with the 'gimbal payload assembly carrying daylight TV & Infra-Red camera for the first time.
 Good quality pictures were received from the camera in gimbal payload assembly.

 The 14th Successful Flight of Rustom-1 was reported on 8 May 2012, with the attainment of about 11500 ft above ground level and speed of above 140 km/h during 2 hours 10 minutes of operation.

+As of 2024, the prototype has completed 65 flight tests.